Abdullah23425/Embedded-Project/README.md

-🚦 Embedded Traffic Light Control System
+🚦 Traffic Light Control System (Embedded Project)
-Project Overview
+📌 Overview

-This project is an Embedded Systems simulation developed using Proteus 8 Professional.
+This project is an embedded systems simulation built using Proteus 8 Professional.
-It demonstrates a traffic light control system with multiple intersections, designed and controlled by a PIC16F877A microcontroller.
+It demonstrates a traffic light control system for multiple intersections, controlled by a PIC16F877A microcontroller.

-The system uses:
+The design integrates both hardware components and embedded C programming, providing a practical example of how microcontrollers can be used in real-world traffic management systems.

+⚙️ System Components

+PIC16F877A Microcontroller – the main system controller

-7-Segment Displays to show timers.
+7-Segment Displays – countdown timers for each intersection

-Traffic Light Modules (Red, Yellow, Green).
+Traffic Light Modules – red, yellow, and green signals

-PIC16F877A Microcontroller as the main controller.

-Push Buttons & Switches for manual input.
+Push Buttons & Switches – manual input and control

-Resistors & Logic Gates (7447) for signal handling.
+7447 Decoder & Logic Components – signal handling

+Resistors & LEDs – supporting components

-Features
+✨ Features

-Real-time traffic light sequencing.
+✔️ Real-time traffic light sequencing

-Countdown display using 7-segment modules.
+✔️ Countdown timers displayed on 7-segment modules

-Multiple intersection management.
+✔️ Supports multiple intersections

-Fully simulated in Proteus.
+✔️ Fully simulated environment in Proteus

-Tools & Technologies
+🛠️ Tools & Technologies

-Proteus 8 Professional (circuit design & simulation).
+Proteus 8 Professional – schematic design & simulation

-Embedded C (MPLAB / MikroC) for microcontroller programming.
+MPLAB / MikroC – embedded C programming

-PIC16F877A microcontroller.
+PIC16F877A – 8-bit microcontroller

-How to Run
+▶️ How to Run

-Open the project in Proteus 8 Professional.
+Open the project in Proteus 8 Professional

-Load the .hex file into the PIC16F877A.
+Load the generated .hex file into the PIC16F877A

-Run the simulation and observe the traffic light operation.
+Run the simulation and watch the traffic light system in action

+🚀 Future Improvements

+Adding IR sensors for real-time vehicle detection

+Implementing adaptive timing based on traffic density

+Extending the system to support smart city integration